Alexander Grothendieck: Major mathematical contributions

 Here the term yoga denotes a kind of "meta-theory" that may be used heuristically; Michel Raynaud writes the other terms "Ariadne's thread" and "philosophy" as effective equivalents.

 Grothendieck wrote that, of these themes, the largest in scope was topoi, as they synthesized algebraic geometry, topology, and arithmetic.
 The theme that had been most extensively developed was schemes, which were the framework "par excellence" for eight of the other themes (all but 1, 5, and 12).
 Grothendieck wrote that the first and last themes, topological tensor products and regular configurations, were of more modest size than the others.
 Topological tensor products had played the role of a tool rather than of a source of inspiration for further developments; but he expected that regular configurations could not be exhausted within the lifetime of a mathematician who devoted oneself to it.
 He believed that the deepest themes were motives, anabelian geometry, and Galois–Teichmüller theory.

 Influence

 Grothendieck is considered by many to be the greatest mathematician of the twentieth century.
 In an obituary David Mumford and John Tate wrote:

 Although mathematics became more and more abstract and general throughout the 20th century, it was Alexander Grothendieck who was the greatest master of this trend.
-His unique skill was to eliminate all unnecessary hypotheses and burrow into an area so deeply that its inner patterns on the most abstract level revealed themselves–and then, like a magician, show how the solution of old problems fell out in straightforward ways now that their real nature had been revealed.
+His unique skill was to eliminate all unnecessary hypotheses and burrow into an area so deeply that its inner patterns on the most abstract level revealed themselves—and then, like a magician, show how the solution of old problems fell out in straightforward ways now that their real nature had been revealed.

 By the 1970s, Grothendieck's work was seen as influential, not only in algebraic geometry and the allied fields of sheaf theory and homological algebra, but influenced logic, in the field of categorical logic.

+According to mathematician Ravi Vakil, "Whole fields of mathematics speak the language that he set up.
+We live in this big structure that he built.
+We take it for granted—the architect is gone".
+In the same article, Colin McLarty said, "Lots of people today live in Grothendieck's house, unaware that it's Grothendieck's house."